kobayash1/.dotfiles-x201/README.txt

-All my important dotfiles and a very crude installer script.
+Dot files for ThinkPad x201 and a very crude installer script.